Can Angora Rabbits Live Outside?

 This rules out the risk of overheating.

-Angora rabbits possess long and special wool coats that keep them warm all year round but this also poses a great risk of overheating which can result in a high mortality rate for your angora rabbit.
+Angora rabbits possess long and unique wool coats that keep them warm all year round, but this also poses a significant risk of overheating, resulting in a high mortality rate for your angora rabbit.

-Angora rabbits must be kept away from the sun and never be in temperatures that are over 75°F.
+Angora rabbits must be kept from the sun and never be in temperatures over 75°F.

 So to ensure that things hardly get caught in their fur, keeping them in all wire cages without wood shavings is advised.

-If your angora rabbit lives outside, it will have a very little barrier for getting dust, wood, and other dirt particles caught in its fur.
+If your Angora rabbit lives outside, it will have a minimal barrier for getting dust, wood, and other dirt particles caught in its fur.

-This will in turn expose your rabbits to infections and a host of diseases.
+This will expose your rabbits to infections and a host of diseases.

 You need enough room for your Angora to play and more freely.

-Drinking water from bottles causes less moisture to go on their furs and prevents them from getting matted.
+Drinking water from bottles causes less moisture on their furs and prevents them from getting matted.
 The water also remains clean and tasty for the rabbits.

-However, If angora rabbits are kept outside, they can get water all over their thick fur even to the point of having to shave off the matted fur.
+However, If angora rabbits are kept outside, they can get water all over their thick fur, even to the point of shaving off the matted fur.

 Angora rabbits love to eat leafy greens and berries they find on the ground.

-This poses a health risk to them as they are very susceptible to sugars and excessive carbs.
+This poses a health risk as they are very susceptible to sugars and excessive carbs.

 Thus, they should be kept indoors where their feeding is monitored.